edmirjano/RaiseYourVoice/Docs/ImplementationStatus.md

 | Database Backups | ❌ Not Started | Data protection strategy |

 ## Next Steps Priority
-1. Complete service implementations in the Infrastructure layer
-2. Implement specific MongoDB repositories beyond the generic repository
-3. Set up Redis caching for performance optimization
-4. Implement data encryption for sensitive information
+1. Implement data encryption for sensitive information
+2. Create encrypted API paths
-5. Complete core mobile app functionality
+3. Complete core mobile app functionality
-6. Finalize web application features
+4. Finalize web application features
-7. Set up complete deployment pipeline
+5. Set up complete deployment pipeline

 ## Conclusion
-The RaiseYourVoice platform has made significant progress with the completion of the security and authentication infrastructure.
-The backend has a solid foundation with domain entities, API controllers, and core security features in place.
+The RaiseYourVoice platform has made significant progress with the backend implementation.
+The MongoDB integration is complete with specialized repository implementations for all entities, along with a comprehensive indexing strategy for optimal query performance.
+Recently, the server-side translation system has been implemented, providing language header support for both English and Albanian languages with efficient Redis caching.
+This enables the backend to return pre-translated content based on the client's language preference.
 The JWT authentication system with refresh token rotation provides a secure authentication mechanism.
-The next phase of implementation should focus on completing the remaining infrastructure services, data access layer, and frontend features.
+The next phase of implementation should focus on implementing field-level encryption for sensitive data and encrypted API paths for enhanced security.